 - Search the Net.
 Examine what search engines rank on your course topic and make notes about what you might want to add to your course.

 Step 2.
 Decide on training modules and lessons

-As you begin to plot your course, think about how to guide your learners toward the end goal of the course.
+As you begin to plot your online course, think about how to guide your learners toward it’s end goal.
 Brainstorm ideas on what a learner should know to achieve it and put them in the correct order.
 This way, you’ll divide your course into modules.
 Then think about what should be covered in each module and break it down into lessons.
 It’s also worth seeking help from your SME and taking a closer look at the books you’ve already selected and course references.